Eric

 USA.
 Throughout

-much of the '80s and '90s, Dr. Miller was based in New York City's East
+much of the 1980s and 1990s, Dr Eric was based in New York City's East

 Village.
 Here he worked as a video documenter of performances; and as a